Govt incentivizing education to mainstream 20 mln out-of-school children: PM

 He appreciated that by use of information technology, the stipends would be disbursed transparently after proper checking of fake entries and ghost schools.

+The Prime Minister also announced a one-time Ehsaas graduation bonus of Rs.
+3,000 to encourage girls to complete primary education.

+This award would be given to girl students completing Grade 5 from Ehsaas eligible families.
+The graduation bonus had been designed to encourage girls’ education till secondary level.

-PM’ Special Assistant to Social Welfare Dr Sania Nishtar said under the Ehsaas Education Stipends, the primary school boys would get quarterly stipends of Rs1,500 and girls Rs2,000; secondary school boys would get Rs2,500 and girls Rs3,000; and at higher secondary level, boys will get Rs3,500 and girls Rs4,000 a quarter.
+PM’ Special Assistant to Social Welfare, Dr Sania Nishtar, said under the Ehsaas Education Stipends, the primary school boys would get quarterly stipends of Rs1,500 and girls Rs 2,000; secondary school boys would get Rs 2,500 and girls Rs3,000; and at higher secondary level, boys would get Rs 3,500 and girls Rs 4,000 a quarter.

-She said all education stipends would be paid biometrically to mothers on attainment of 70 percent attendance of their children.
+She said all educational stipends would be paid biometrically to mothers on attainment of 70 percent attendance of their children.

 She said as part of ‘Post-COVID-Ehsaas Strategy’, Ehsaas Education Stipends would empower the deserving families to overcome financial barriers in accessing higher education.

-Poverty is one of the most persistent barriers to acquiring education.
-Presently, there are 18.7 million children in the age group 6 to 16 who remain out of school in the country and the fall out of COVID-19 has also accentuated it.
+Poverty was one of the most persistent barriers to acquiring education.
+Presently, there were 18.7 million children in the age group of 6 to 16 who remain out of school in the country and the fall out of COVID-19 has also accentuated it.

+The Education Conditional Cash Transfers were an important pillar of Ehsaas and are included in the Ehsaas framework as Policy #73 ‘Education Conditional Cash Transfers’.

+The Education Conditional Cash Transfers (CCT) served the dual purpose of socially assisting vulnerable households and at the same time reduced the number of out of school children, which was an important outcome for Pakistan as there were approximately 18.7 million out-of-school children in the country.